kodecocodes/swift-algorithm-club/Egg Drop Problem/README.markdown

 3) Finding the minimum of 2 and 2 gives us 2, so the answer is 2.
    2 is the minimum number of attempts it will take to find out from which floor egg will break.

+*Written for the Swift Algorithm Club by Arkalyk Akash.
+Revisions and additions by Kelvin Lau*